aamedina/yago/README.md

 If you use YAGO 4.5 for scientific purposes, please cite our paper:

 >    Fabian M. Suchanek, Mehwish Alam, Thomas Bonald, Pierre-Henri Paris, Jules Soria:

 >    Integrating the Wikidata Taxonomy into YAGO

 >    Arxiv 2308.11884, 2023

+## Preprocessing the data for use in fine-tuning
+* yago-facts.ttl (21G)
+* yago-beyond-wikipedia.ttl (118G)
+### Overview
+Each TTL file provided by YAGO 4.5 has the same prefixes.
+Additionally, the facts have been written in a way that makes it easier to process.
+The file is line delimited per triple and each triple element is tab delimited.

+In order to apply arbitrary and complex filtering/post-processing on these facts we need to be able to load a subset of the graph into a SPARQL endpoint (like arq) and use SPARQL to filter the triples.

+To start processing we first need to construct chunks from all of the triples in both of these files.
+Our goal is to make the ETL order independent.
+Any RDF process can take any chunk as input and process it as an independent subgraph of YAGO.
+This requires loading the prefixes and then the triples in one file per chunk.

+Once we have the TTL chunks of the original dataset we can filter them in independent processes via `arq`.

 ## :dev